d) Poverty and Property

 Full Quotes and Sources of Quotes

-“Remember how generious the Lord Jesus was: he was rich, but he became poor for your sake, to make you rich out of his poverty.
+“Remember how generous the Lord Jesus was: he was rich, but he became poor for your sake, to make you rich out of his poverty.
 This does not mean that to give relief to others you ought to make things difficult for yourselves: it is a question of balancing what happens to be your surplus now against their present need, and one day they may have something to spare that will supply your own need.
 This is how we strike a balance: as scripture says: The man who gathered much had none too much, the man who gathered little did not go short.”

 — St Paul in his second letter to the Corinthians (2 Corinthians 8), Jerusalem Bible translation